 Minhyuk Seo, GiGL Partnership Officer

-Minhyuk is GiGL’s Partnership Officer and acting Commissioning Editor of the GiGLer newsletter.
+Minhyuk is GiGL’s Partnership Officer and Commissioning Editor of the GiGLer newsletter.
 He delivers work for existing GiGL partners with Service Level Agreements, as well as carrying out work with students that wish to use GiGL data for research projects.
 At times he focuses on internal database work and core projects.

 Brett Westwood and Stephen Moss are names you will have come across if you watch or listen to any BBC wildlife programmes or radio series.
 They are household names in the BBC Natural History Unit when it comes to British wildlife and this is the third book they have written together after two very successful attempts; their first book “Tweet of the Day”, based on their award-winning radio series of the same name, won the Thomson Reuters Prize in 2014.